GovDataOfficial/ckanext-dcatde/README.md

    The plugins `harvest` and `dcat_rdf_harvester` are only needed if you want to use the RDF harvester.

+   In case you like the datasets to be indexed via [Google Dataset Search](https://toolbox.google.com/datasetsearch), activate the `structured_data` plugin in addition.
+See [ckanext-dcat README](https://github.com/ckan/ckanext-dcat/blob/master/README.md#structured-data-and-google-dataset-search-indexing) for details.

 6. Add the following parameter to your CKAN configuration file to activate the additional profile for DCAT-AP.de:

        ckanext.dcat.rdf.profiles = euro_dcat_ap dcatap_de

+## RDF DCAT-AP.de Harvester
+If the plugin `dcat_rdf_harvester` is activated an additional source type `DCAT-AP.de RDF Harvester` is selectable.
+The harvester supports the additional fields specified in DCAT-AP.de.

+### Default license
+By default the harvester will set a default license in the resource if in the resource of a dataset is no license provided.
+In this case additional information about the harvest source, dataset and resource will be written as log entry in the info level.

+The value which will be used as default license can be defined by the configuration parameter `ckanext.dcatde.harvest.default_license`.
+Add the following parameter to your CKAN configuration file, e.g.:

+    ckanext.dcatde.harvest.default_license = http://dcat-ap.de/def/licenses/other-closed

+### Skipping datasets which does not contain any resources
+Skipping datasets which does not contain any resources can be activated by setting the optional configuration parameter `resources_required` in the harvest source configuration.
+Already existent datasets will not be skipped.
+Add the following parameter into the harvest source
+configuration:

+    {"resources_required": true}

+### Cleaning Tags/Keywords
+The DCAT-AP.de profile implements a different logic for cleaning tags/keywords as implemented in ckanext-dcat, e.g. not replacing/removing German umlauts and 'ß'.

 ## Creating dcat-ap categories as groups